isc-jgupta/testingiko/README.md

 eksctl create cluster -f eks-cluster.yaml
 ```

-## Create a Kubernetes Secret with your InterSystems Container Registry credentials

-(You can skip this step if you're using the IRIS Community Edition)
+The cluster by default creates a [gp2 storage class](https://aws.amazon.com/ebs/volume-types/#:~:text=gp2%20is%20the%20default%20EBS,interactive%20applications%2C%20and%20boot%20volumes) which should be sufficient for most operations.

+You can check the status of the cluster creation by looking at the status in the AWS management portal.

+## Installing IKO

 We'll need to download the IRIS container from ICR, which means we need credentials installed in Kubernetes.
-The username and password used here are the same as when you installed IKO, but we'll install the secret in the default namespace and name it slightly differently.
+The IKO pods will be created within the IKO namespace.

 ```
+kubectl create namespace iko
-kubectl create secret docker-registry icr-secret --docker-server=https://containers.intersystems.com/v2/ --docker-username <YOUR USERNAME> --docker-password='<YOUR PASSWORD>' --docker-email=<YOUR EMAIL>
+kubectl create secret docker-registry dockerhub-secret -n iko --docker-server=https://containers.intersystems.com/v2/ --docker-username <YOUR USERNAME> --docker-password='<YOUR PASSWORD>' helm install intersystems chart/iris-operator -n iko
 ```

 ## Create a secret with your IRIS license key